 PLEASE NOTE that we mail only to Canadian addresses.

-Our sixteen books are beautifully printed by Coach House Printing in Toronto.
+Our nineteen books are beautifully printed by Coach House Printing in Toronto.
 All are 120 pages and roughly 8 inches tall x 5 inches wide, except:

 Aesop, ASAP (80 pages)

 Eight Ways to Kill Off Classic Literature (88 pages)

 A Fine Line: The Caricatures of Anthony Jenkins (8 x 8 inches)

 How to Get to Heaven and Back (144 pages)

 How You Can Tell You've Moved Next Door to Satan (176 pages)

 Meet the Shakespeares (168 pages, 6 x 6 inches)

 News of the Day, Lustily Shouted (80 pages, 5 x 7 inches horizontal)